Kołobrzeg: Climate

 Kołobrzeg has an oceanic climate (Köppen climate classification: Cfb).

 Demographics

-Before the end of World War II the town was predominantly German Protestant with small Polish and Jewish minorities.
+Before the end of World War II the town was predominantly German Protestant with Polish and Jewish minorities.
 Almost all of the pre-war German population fled or was expelled so that since 1945, Polish Catholics make up the majority of the population.
 Around the turn from the 18th to the 19th century an increase of the number of Catholics was observed, because military personnel had been moved from West Prussia to the town.